michael-rapp/AndroidMaterialViews/README.md

 ## Examples

-The following examples provide a quick overview on how to use the views, which are provided by this library, in your own Android app.
+The following examples provide a quick overview on how to use the views, which are provided by the library, in your own Android app.
+This project also contains the source code of an example app, which implements an use case of the library for demonstration purposes.

 ### CircularProgressBar